isomerpages/govtech-stp/pages/arriving-overview.md

 Arriving Air and Sea Crew as well as Pleasure Craft owners can click <a href="https://www.ica.gov.sg/enter-depart/at-our-checkpoints/sea_crew_info">here</a>  for more information.

-1) Returning Singapore Citizens and Permanent Residents
+## 1) Returning Singapore Citizens and Permanent Residents

-Singapore Citizens and Singapore Permanent Residents returning from all countries/regions may return to Singapore without seeking entry approval.
+Singapore Citizens and Singapore Permanent Residents <u>returning from all countries/regions</u> may return to Singapore without seeking entry approval.

 However, prevailing travel health measures will apply depending on their travel history to various countries/regions before arriving in Singapore.
-Click here  for more information.
+Click <a href="/sc-pr/overview">here</a>  for more information.

-2) General Entry for Long Term Pass Holders and Immediate Relatives of Singapore Citizens/PRs
+## 2) General Entry for Long Term Pass Holders and Immediate Relatives of Singapore Citizens/PRs

 Long Term Pass Holders and immediate relatives of Singapore Citizens/PRs need to apply for entry approval to enter Singapore, and may use the following lanes to enter.
 Currently, travellers with travel history to all countries/regions except Bangladesh, India, Nepal, Pakistan and Sri Lanka are allowed to enter through these lanes.
 Click the relevant lane below for more details.